Menu

 Instructor Bio:

 Liz Haywood-Sullivan, PSA-MP, IAPS/EP, has been dedicated to working exclusively in the pastel medium since 1996.
 Her attraction to the medium is pastel's unique ability to capture light and atmosphere in the landscape.
 She is a sought-after instructor and judge for pastel societies and arts organizations around the world.
 Liz authored the popular book Painting Brilliant Skies and Water in Pastel (Northlight, 2013).
 Her award-winning pastel paintings have been featured in numerous books and magazine articles, and have appeared in national, international and museum exhibitions worldwide.
-Liz is a President Emerita of the International Association of Pastel Societies (2013-2017) and is the current president of the North River Arts Society in Massachusetts.
+Liz is a President Emerita of the International Association of Pastel Societies (2013-2017) and is a past president of the North River Arts Society in Massachusetts.
 Her work is represented by Vose Galleries of Boston.

 www.lizhaywoodsullivan.com